FSharpBristol/FSharpBristolPresentations/slides/FSharpTurtleTutorial.md

 // --- Uncomment this section to run a full test ---
 ```

-If you're using Visual Studio Code with the Ionide extension, press "F1", type "FSI: Send File" and press enter.
+In VS Code, select the whole file except the `module TurtleRunner` line and press Alt+Enter to send to F# Interactive

 If the exercise is completed, this should run without error.